scorpido74/azure-docs.nl-nl/articles/iot-edge/quickstart.md

    ![Eén module op uw apparaat bekijken](./media/quickstart/iotedge-list-1.png)

-Het kan enkele minuten duren voordat de installatie is voltooid en de module IoT Edge agent wordt gestart.
+It may take a few minutes for the installation to complete and the IoT Edge agent module to start.

 Uw IoT Edge-apparaat is nu geconfigureerd.
 Het is gereed voor de uitvoering van modules die in de cloud zijn geïmplementeerd.